+Sensitivity Analysis

 Discussion

 In this study, high evaluation of doctor's treatment and detailed information on vaccines from the doctor were associated with high COVID-19 vaccines acceptance.
 The observed association are consistent with many previous vaccine studies, a high level of trust and compliance in HCPs can play a key role in promoting patients' vaccine decision-making process.